jordanpweber/basic-javascript/README.md

 ### Demo
 Once the steps have been completed, you should have a fully functional basic calculator web application.
 Below is an image of mine, feel free to edit the css to your liking.
 ![Alt text](https://github.com/jordanpweber/simple-calculator/blob/main/git-calc-demo.png?raw=true)

+Also linked is a link to the folder containing my source code.(assignment-3/)